Welcome to the 2020 NASCAR Playoffs! Read on to brush up on how the postseason works, and the key dates for all three national series.

 – 12 drivers, three rounds

-– Playoffs scheduled to begin at Bristol Motor Speedway (Sept.
-18)
+– Playoffs begin at Las Vegas Motor Speedway (Sept.
+26)

 NASCAR Gander RV & Outdoors Truck Series